Of all the times a dental emergency can happen, it always tends to occur at THE worst time…

 We prefer the former.

-To help you save your smile in a dental emergency, here are our step-by-step instructions on dental emergencies.
+To help you save your smile in a dental emergency, here are our step-by-step instructions on Opens new tab to learn more about dental emergenciesdental emergencies.

 Helpful tip: Adding salt to your warm water rinses can work as an antiseptic to remove harmful bacteria.

 1. Knocked-out tooth

 Believe it or not, it is possible to save a knocked-out tooth if you act quickly:

 - Find the tooth and grab it by the crown, not the root.

 - Gently rinse the tooth with milk or cold water.
 Do not scrub or use soap.